airyhq/airy/docs/docs/getting-started/installation/configuration.md

 - `namespace` the Kubernetes namespace that the **Airy Core** will use

-- `ingress` the subdomains for the **Airy Components** that need to be accessed from outside the Kubernetes cluster
+- `host` the hostname which will be used to access your `Airy Core` instance, outside of the Kubernetes cluster (default: airy.core)

 ### Prerequisites